GurditLubana/Group-10-Meal-Planner/Devlog.md

     - Dane

     Topic: Iter0 refinment: vision and more detailed functionality
-    Decision: - shared vision of the meal planner
+    Decision: - shared vision of the meal planner.
-              - Created a vision statement for the Iteration 0
+              - Created a vision statement for the Iteration 0.
-              - created some additional user stories
+              - created some additional user stories.
-              - refined the user stories and categorised them into big and small stories
+              - refined the user stories and categorised them into big and small stories.
+              - categorised user stories according to priorities and the Cost that it takes.
-              - finalised the vision statement and user stories according to priorities
+              - finalised the vision statement according to the big and small user stories.
     Rationale: Iter0 refinement
 <br>